-Substitute Texas terragon for French tarragon in equal proportions.
+Substitute Mexican terragon for French tarragon in equal proportions.
 The flavor breaks down more quickly when heated, so it is best to add it at the end of cooking.
-Also called yerba anise, Texas tarragon is an ingredient in Mexican and Southwestern cuisine.
-You will find that it goes by many names: false tarragon, Mexican mint marigold, Mexican tarragon, winter tarragon, yerba anise, hierba de anis, hierba de San Juan, and pericon.
+This herb is an ingredient in Mexican and Southwestern cuisine.
+You will find that it goes by many names: false tarragon, Mexican mint marigold, Texas tarragon, winter tarragon, yerba anise, hierba de anis, hierba de San Juan, and pericon.